ibm-cloud-docs/hpc-ibm-spectrumlsf/before-you-deploy-application-center.md

     3. Select **Specific resources** as the scope.
     4. Select **Resource Type** in the **Add attributes** section, and select **Load Balancer for VPC**.
     5. In the **Target** section, select **Secrets Manager** as the source to which to give access.
-    6. Select **Instance ID**, select **string equals**, and select your Secrets Manager instance.
+    6. Select **Instance ID**, select the **string equals**, and select your Secrets Manager instance.
     7. In the **Roles** section, select **Writer** as the level of access to assign.

 With these settings complete, you can [deploy your {{site.data.keyword.cloud_notm}} HPC cluster](/docs/allowlist/hpc-service?topic=hpc-service-deploy-architecture&interface=ui) with LSF Application Center high availability enabled.
-Once deployed, you can [access LSF Application Center](/docs/allowlist/hpc-service?topic=hpc-service-accessing-lsf-gui).
+Once deployed, you can [access the LSF Application Center](/docs/allowlist/hpc-service?topic=hpc-service-accessing-lsf-gui).